 What are the four key elements for successfully Working from Home?

 These four key elements can offer significant productivity improvements and cost saving for organisations that embrace Working from Home.
-Benefits include significantly reduced office costs, energy saving due to less travel, productivity increases, better time management and well being.
+Benefits include significantly reduced office costs, time and energy saving due to reduced travel, productivity increases, better time management and well being.
+They delivered significant benefits here and I wish everyone success in evaluating for themselves how best to reorganise their working pracices.

 An essential part of any team working from home is to be able to communicate in near real time.